eyebeeam/iac-ibm-openshift-ieam/index.md

 ## Deploy IBM Edge Application Manager (IEAM) and extract edge agent files

-1. Log in to your local linux/mac box with admin privileges.
+1. Numbered Log in to your local linux/mac box with admin privileges.
 Retrieve and copy the [entitlement key](https://myibm.ibm.com/products-services/containerlibrary) and set the environment variable `IBM_CP_ENTITLEMENT_KEY`.